Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe: Results

 The vibrational frequency fluctuation correlation function (FFCF) which probes the coupling of the solute vibrational modes to the solvent environment can be determined from 2DIR experiments.
 Of particular interest are the time scales of the lifetimes $\tau_i$ and amplitudes $A_i$ with which the FFCF decays which are shown in Figure S7.
 In the condensed phase, the FFCF is also related to the change of the center-line slope at different 2DIR waiting times.\cite{hamm:2011} \\

 Figures \ref{fig:4}A and C report the FFCFs for the asymmetric stretch $\nu_\mathrm{as}$ mode of N$_2$O in xenon and SF$_6$ from QNM.\cite{stratt:1996,MM.n3:2019} The fit of the FFCFs using a bi-exponential decay yields two times: a rapid inertial component ($\tau_1 \sim 0.05$\,ps) and a longer spectral diffusion time scale ($\tau_2 \sim 0.2 \dots 0.5$\,ps).
-These time scales compare with measured and computed time scales $[\tau_1,\tau_2,\tau_3]$ for CN$^-$ ($[0.2,2.9,{\rm n.a.}]$\,ps and $[0.04,0.87,9.2]$\,ps) and for N$_3^-$ ($[{\rm n.a.}, {\rm n.a.},\sim 1.2]$\,ps and $[0.04,0.23,1.2]$\,ps) in H$_2$O.\cite{hamm:2007,MM.cn:2013,maekawa:2005,MM.n3:2019} Here, "n.a." refers to time scales that were not determined or available from the experiments but clearly appeared in the analysis of the simulations.
+It is not possible to directly compare the computed vibrational FFCFs from INM with the experimentally measured 2DIR spectra as they are overwhelmingly dominated by the contribution of rotational energy relaxation dynamics.\cite{ziegler:2018,ziegler:2019,ziegler:2022} Nevertheless, these time scales can be compared with measured and computed time scales $[\tau_1,\tau_2,\tau_3]$ for CN$^-$ ($[0.2,2.9,{\rm n.a.}]$\,ps and $[0.04,0.87,9.2]$\,ps) and for N$_3^-$ ($[{\rm n.a.}, {\rm n.a.},\sim 1.2]$\,ps and $[0.04,0.23,1.2]$\,ps) in H$_2$O.\cite{hamm:2007,MM.cn:2013,maekawa:2005,MM.n3:2019} Here, "n.a." refers to time scales that were not determined or available from the experiments but clearly appeared in the analysis of the simulations.
 A similar behaviour of the vibrational FFCF as the one found in the present work - a first rapid relaxation time on the 0.05 to 0.1\,ps time scale, followed by a slower time scale of 0.5 to 1.0\,ps - was reported in an earlier MD simulation study for liquid HCl.\cite{oxtoby:1983}\\

 It is important to note that experimentally decay times on the several 10 fs time scale are difficult to determine with confidence from vibrational FFCFs.
 Therefore only those longer than that are considered in the following.
 It is noted that for both ions (CN$^-$ and N$_3^-$) in water, mentioned above, the longer decay times are 1\,ps or longer compared with $\sim 0.5$\,ps for N$_2$O in SF$_6$.
 This is consistent with the fact that ion--water interactions are considerably stronger than N$_2$O--SF$_6$ interactions.
 Furthermore, the N$_2$O--Xe interaction is weakest among all those considered here which leads to the rather short $\tau_2$ value for this system, even relative to SF$_6$.
 Given that for the present system the intermolecular interactions are weak and the decay times are rapid it is anticipated that only $\tau_2$ for N$_2$O in SF$_6$ would be amenable to 2DIR experiments.\\